didiffusion/taller-rag/README.md

 ## Evaluation

 The `main.py` file contains a set of evaluation questions that can be used to test the RAG implementation.

+## Potential Features and Improvements

+- Implement more sophisticated retrieval mechanisms (e.g., BM25, Sentence Transformers).
+- Use a larger and more diverse knowledge base.
+- Fine-tune the LLM for better answer generation.
+- Add support for different LLMs.
+- Implement a user interface for easier interaction.